-Our Executive Director was recently asked to comment on the issue of unhappy customers who never seem to be satisfied.
+Our Executive Director recently commented on the issue of unhappy customers who never seem to be satisfied.
 We want to share his comments and those of some of the people participating.

-ED: In our customer service classes, we teach the students to view customer complaints as a free product/services evaluation.
-The company should take every criticism seriously instead of offering a litany of excuses why there is a problem.
-The goal with every customer complaint, no matter what it is, should be to find a solution so the problem never ever happens again.
+In our customer service classes, we teach the students to view customer complaints as a free product/service evaluation.
+The company should take every criticism seriously instead of offering a litany of excuses for why there is a problem.
+The goal with every customer complaint, no matter what it is, should be to find a solution, so the problem never happens again.

 If you have people complaining about the same problem repeatedly, that should tip you off you have a problem.
 Why wasn’t the problem addressed and corrected the first time they complained?
 Why should a customer have to call a second time?
 Sometimes you have to think outside the box to solve a problem.

-Participant 1: That was strategic, use of forward or backward integration to gain competitive advantage.
+Participant 1: That was strategic, use of forwarding or backward integration to gain competitive advantage.
 I agree.
 I am indeed learning more from this; we have to deal with an almost similar situation at my workplace where a customer is cut out of supply due to road construction, and this keeps happening over and over again.
-The construction work takes about three years to complete, and usually, we have no alternative route for the service lines, in effect, we are reduced to customer service (lip service) each time the customer complains yet the product is still not available.
+The construction work takes about three years to complete, and usually, we have no alternative route for the service lines.
+In effect, we are reduced to customer service (lip service) each time the customer complains, yet the product is still not available.